mozillascience/working-open-workshop/roadmap.md

 Week of February 1st
 - [ ] Catch up
 - [ ] Testing and revision with Fellows
-- [ ] Some production with fellows
+- [ ] Some production with Fellows